faizulahasun-cloud/customshape8cube-led/test_functions/README.md

 # 8×8×8 Cube Function Test Library

-These files are copy/paste test cases for the browser Custom Function editor and Math Function editor.
+These files are copy/paste test cases for the browser Custom Function editor

 ## Custom Function engine